 Self-Billowing Flagpole

-This is a technique for high profile ceremonies (at the Olympics, at the United Nations, the opening of Embassies, etc.) to keep flags billowing when the wind is not strong enough to unfurl the flag naturally.
+This is a technique to keep flags billowing when the wind is not strong enough to unfurl naturally, at the Olympics, the United Nations, and the opening of Embassies, etc.

-An electric fan in the base blows air up inside the flagpole, and out vents.
+An electric fan in the base blows air up inside the flagpole, and out vents at the flag.
 Plastic spinners keep the flag from wrapping around the pole, and directs the flag to billow out in a natural way.

 Hines’ Lab book #2, p.
 71